phorgue/porousMultiphaseFoam/docs/sourceEventFile.rst

 Description
 -----------

 Event file handler/reader for the porousMultiphaseFoam toolbox which contain *m* dates with *n* source points where (mass) flow rate is expressed in kg/s or m3/s.
 Source terms are applied in the closest cells to the given point.
 Intermediate values are computed by linear interpolation.
-Infiltration before time *1* and after time *m* is equal to 0.
+Source terms before *time1* and after *timem* are equal to 0.

 Format
 ------